 “Will you stop asking so many questions?
 We don’t tolerate ‘fishing expeditions’ around here!”

-The speaker is clearly excluding the person being addressed from the pronoun “we” to stifle communication.
-This kind of non-communication is also a sign of a dysfunctional exclusive-we culture, in which information sharing is discouraged in favor of information hoarding.
-Exclusive-we organizations will struggle to so much as acknowledge business problems before they become undeniable crises, leaving managers in constant ‘fire-fighting’ mode.
+The speaker is clearly using the pronoun “we” to stifle communication.
+This kind of behavior is also a sign of a dysfunctional exclusive-we culture, in which information sharing is discouraged in favor of information hoarding.
 Hardly a recipe for business success.

 “What should we be doing that we aren’t doing now?”